Jarvis Christian University: 1970s

+1990s

+Sebetha Lee Jenkins became the 10th president of Jarvis Christian College in 1991, and the first woman to hold that position.

 2010s

-In May 2017, it was announced that Jarvis Christian College will open a satellite campus in Dallas at the Redbird Center Mall beginning August 2017.
+In May 2017, it was announced that Jarvis Christian College will open a satellite campus in Dallas at the Redbird Mall beginning August 2017.
 Courses available are in criminal justice, business management, religion, data analytics, and cybersecurity.

 2020s

-During the 2022-2023 academic year, Jarvis Christian College was renamed Jarvis Christian University with the unveiling of the new signage and logos on May 6, 2022, the day before the first graduating class of Jarvis Christian University received the first-ever diplomas with the school's new name.
-Jarvis was approved to begin offering graduate degrees, which raised it from a "college" to a "university" status.
+During the 2022–2023 academic year, Jarvis Christian College was renamed Jarvis Christian University with the unveiling of the new signage and logos on May 6, 2022, the day before the first graduating class of Jarvis Christian University received the first-ever diplomas with the school's new name.
+Jarvis was approved to begin offering graduate degrees.
 The Jarvis Board of Trustees approved the name change, the rebranding as JCU began.
 The first JCU graduate programs are an MBA and a Master of Science in Criminal Justice, both programs are set to begin classes online in January 2023.

 Athletics

 The Jarvis Christian athletic teams are called the Bulldogs.
 The institution is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) since the 1998–99 academic year.

-Jarvis Christian competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, Wrestling and track & field (outdoor); while women's sports include basketball, bowling, cross country, golf, soccer, softball, track & field (outdoor) and volleyball.
-The following sports will be added, effective in the 2022–23 school year: men's & women's wrestling, and co-ed competitive cheerleading called the "J" Squad.
+Jarvis Christian competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, track and field (outdoor) and wrestling; while women's sports include basketball, bowling, cross country, golf, soccer, softball, track & field (outdoor), volleyball and wrestling.
+The following sports will be added, effective in the 2022–23 school year: men's & women's wrestling, and co-ed competitive cheerleading called the "J Squad".

+Football

 Jarvis Christian had a college football team which competed from the 1910s until being discontinued in 1964.
 Notable coaches of the team included Ace Mumford (1924–1926) and Louis Crews (1957–1959).